Return to all articles

 About the TimberTech® Brand:

-Part of the CPG Building Products, TimberTech is one of the world’s leading brands of high-performance, low maintenance decking, railing, lighting and fastening solutions in an unmatched selection of colors and styles—all available through a network of thousands of contractors and dealers worldwide.
+Part of the AZEK Building Products, TimberTech is one of the world’s leading brands of high-performance, low maintenance decking, railing, lighting and fastening solutions in an unmatched selection of colors and styles—all available through a network of thousands of contractors and dealers worldwide.